Joystream/joystream-landing/testnets/rome/forum-module.md

 - `ForumSudoId`: Identifies a forum sudo authority.

-- `TopicCategory`: Represents a subcategory, and includes a title, creation date, `ForumSudoId` of creator, parent category is set to identifier of `TopicCategory` - or not set at all if under root, and short topic description text.
+- `Category`: Represents a forum category, and includes a title, creation date, `ForumSudoId` of creator, parent is set to identifier of `Category` - or not set at all if under root, and short topic description text.
 Is identified with an integer which is unique across all instances in all categories.

 - `Thread`: Represents a thread, and includes a title, creation date and `ForumUserId` of creator.
-Is identified with an integer which is unique across all instances in all subtopics.
+Is identified with an integer which is unique across all instances in all categories.

 - `Post`: Represents a thread post, and includes a linked list of body texts, one entry per edit (chronologically ordered) - corresponding to edit history, initial body text (not in list to disqualify otherwise invalid empty list state), creation date and `ForumUserId` of creator.

 - `ModeratedPost`: Represents a post which was moderated by forum sudo, and includes a moderation date, original creation date of post, `ForumUserId` of original creator, a hash of the moderated body text, a text rationale and the `ForumSudoId` of moderator.

 - `ThreadEntry`: Represents the presence of a post, or a moderated post, in a thread.
 Includes an instance of a `Post` or `ModeratedPost` - but not both, a thread identifier and a thread position identifier representing position in thread.
-Is identified with an integer which is unique across all instances in all subtopics and threads.
+Is identified with an integer which is unique across all instances in all categories and threads.

 ## State

-- `topicCategoryById`: Map `TopicCategory` identifier to corresponding instance.
+- `categoryById`: Map `Category` identifier to corresponding instance.

-- `nextTopicCategoryId`: Identifier to be used for the next `TopicCategory` in `topicCategoryById`
+- `nextCategoryId`: Identifier to be used for the next `Category` in `categoryById`

 - `threadById`: Map `Thread` identifier to corresponding instance.